 Most times when you are editing your Prezi, you are bound to accidentally move something and lose your formatting, especially when you are trying to move multiple elements together.
 By grouping them, you’ll be able to minimize this.

-- To select multiple objects hold down on the Shift key then click on each object.
+- Hold down on the Shift key then click on each object.

 - Lock the objects by clicking on the Group button that appears on top of the selection.

-- You can now move your group wherever you please.
+- That’s it, you can now move your group wherever you please.

 6. Fade-in Objects